-Join Lisa Bock for an in-depth discussion in this video Solution: Password strength tests, part of Essentials of Cryptography and Network Security.
+Join Lisa Bock for an in-depth discussion in this video Solution: Password strength tests, part of Learning Cryptography and Network Security.

 (musical tones) - Welcome back, well, how did you do?
 Were you surprised at how weak some of those passwords were?
 Let's just take a look, I'll put in a couple that we added on the list.
 Now first of all, notice that I unchecked Hide, so I can see the passwords, and I'll put the first one in, 123456.
 Well, we see the complexity is Very Weak, well, we know that, but down below, I'll scroll down, and we can see that we added a little bit because of the number of characters, but you can see the deductions showing that there really is a lot of problems with this.

 There's only numbers, they're not uppercase or lowercase, and also, you see that consecutive numbers isn't really good either.
 So, let's go and do another one.
 I'll take this off, and let's type password.
 Alright great, look, we doubled our score, but why?
 Well, first of all you see that password had a couple of additional characters, so that addition added a couple of points.
 It showed there were other weaknesses though, only letters, not uppercase, lowercase, no numbers, we could do better.

 Let's just do one more from that list, I'll take this off, and we'll try qwerty.
 Alright, 8%, and as you can see, this is about the same.
 We still don't see enough characters, also, there are only letters, and there are no numbers or uppercase.
 Could we do better?
 I think so.
 Let's just take a look at an example of how complexity adds strength.
 Now I'm gonna show you a password, I'm gonna just take this off, and I'm gonna type marley.